Overview

 Located in the Southern Appalachian Mountains of east Tennessee, the Cherokee National Forest is divided into northern and southern sections by the Great Smoky Mountains National Park.
 The 650,000-acre forest is the largest tract of public land in Tennessee and adjoins other national forests in Virginia, North Carolina and Georgia.
 The Ocoee River, Tellico River, Unaka Mountain and Watauga Lake are just a few of the special places located in the Cherokee National Forest.
 Along with the best hikes in Cherokee National Forest described below, the area also contains 150 miles of the Appalachian Trail.
-Official Website.

 State | Tennessee |